leolazou/obsidian-multilingual/README.md

 - 💡 The plugin leverages Obsidian aliases, so that all links remain functional even if the plugin uninstalled.

 **Limitations, as of now:**
 - 🤷‍♂️ Does not remove old aliases when a note is renamed (only adds new translations).
+This is notably because in Obsidian changing note aliases (even manually) does not change the actual links in other notes.